-Flowers are borne from the tips of the tapered leaves tipped with golden oat-like seed heads.
+Flowers are borne from the tips of the tapered leaves tipped with golden, oat-like seed heads.
 Beige panicles are produced June through August, eventually achieving a light brown hue by fall.
 Blue oat grass maintains its attractive light brown fall color through the winter.

 How to Grow Blue Oat Grass

 Additional plants can be propagated by division in the spring or fall.
-Blue oat grass does not spread via rhizomes or stolons like other grasses so it is a less invasive option for the landscape.
+Blue oat grass does not spread via rhizomes or stolons like other grasses, so it is a less invasive option for the landscape.
 New seedlings will pop up of their own accord, however, and can be removed or moved to another area of the garden.

 Blue Oat Grass Care

-Blue oat grass care is minimal, as it is a forgiving and hearty grass.
+Blue oat grass care is minimal, as it is a forgiving and hardy grass.
 Heavy shade and little air circulation foster foliar disease on blue oat grass but, otherwise, the plant has few problems.
 It does tend to get rusty looking, especially when it is overly humid and wet, usually if it is in a shaded area.